UltraStar-Deluxe/format/spec.md

 Since:        0.2.0
 ```

 The `EDITION` indicates what edition of games a song belongs to.
 While this header is intended to hold commercially available editions (e.g. SingStar Pop Hits, GuitarHero Live) implementations MUST NOT reject a file based on the value of this header.
-A list of SingStar editions is avaliable [here](https://github.com/bohning/usdb_syncer/wiki/SingStar-Editions).
+A list of SingStar editions is available [here](https://github.com/bohning/usdb_syncer/wiki/SingStar-Editions).
 For arbitrary keywords see the `TAGS` header.

 ### 3.24.
 The `TAGS` Header